mini2809/mini2809/README.md

 ### Hi there 👋
 Welcome to my Page!

-I am Mini, Software Developer More towards Frontend.Currently Looking for more opportunities on Frontend
+I am Mini, Software Developer More towards Frontend.
+Currently Looking for opportunities on Frontend

 - 🎓 May 2019 - **B.E in Computer Science**
 - 💻 1 year Experienced at **TCS as a Frontend Developer ** 📷